-The PCS stands in solidarity with these imperiled Christians and calls upon its members to offer their support and aid.
-The PCS as a whole raises its voice both in terms of international relations and in the political arena in this regard.
-Paul’s words “If one member suffers, all suffer together with it” (1 Cor 12:26) serve as a model for this assistance.
-The PCS paper on “Solidarity with Christians under Threat and Discrimination” (Solidarität mit diskriminierten und bedrohten Christen) points to the manifold efforts to support human rights, interreligious dialogue, and international and intercultural understanding.
-Article 18 of the Universal Declaration of Human Rights on the freedom of conscience and religion is of particular significance here in protecting the beliefs and religious allegiance of all people.
+The PCS stands in solidarity with Christians in peril and calls upon its members to provide aid and support.
+The PCS itself speaks out in this regard, particularly in terms of its international relations and at the political level.
+The words of Paul, “If one member suffers, all suffer together” (1.
+Cor 12:26), serve as a model for this assistance.
+The PCS paper on “Solidarity with Christians facing discrimination and peril” (Solidarität mit diskriminierten und bedrohten Christen) reflects upon the many and varied efforts to support human rights, interreligious dialogue, and international and intercultural understanding.
+Article 18 of the UN Universal Declaration of Human Rights on the freedom of conscience and religion broke particular ground with regard to protecting the beliefs and religious identity of all.

 Forms of violence against the adherents, groups, and institutions of particular religions are as complex as the rhetoric that motivates them.
 They need to be analyzed in detail.
 The perilous situations that are faced by Christian churches and their members need to be viewed within the context of their ethnic, historical, political, and socioeconomic conditions.
 At the same time, overgeneralizations must not cloud our view of specific situations.
 Particular incidents ultimately need to be understood in their legal and cultural contexts.

 To this end, the PCS published its Impulse 7 paper in 2009 on “Solidarity and action: Christians facing discrimination and peril in the world” (Solidarisieren und handeln: diskriminierte und bedrohte Christen in der Welt).